 Any list of social media analytics tools has to include the leading social media dashboards that also provide their own analytics features for their users.
-After all, many of us love the flexibility of putting all of our social media activity in one place.
+After all, many of us love the flexibility of putting all of our social media activity in one platform.
 While the dashboards might get information from the native social media analytics tools, each of them has a new take on the data.
-In addition, you get to do many other tasks while looking at your analytics information.
+You also get to do many other tasks while looking at your analytics information.
 If you have a larger business, you should check these out.

 Since Hootsuite is a complete dashboard, it has a wide variety of functionalities.
-What makes its analytics functions stand out, though, is the ability to integrate the data with other aspects of your social media management.
+What makes its analytics functions stand out, though, is the ability to integrate data with other aspects of your social media management.
 For instance, you can get tailored reports for each KPI or for a particular objective.
-This means that much of the analysis is automated, making your life easier.
-Especially if you have significant paperwork to show a campaign is paying off, check out Hootsuite.
+Much of the analysis is automated, making your life easier.
+If you have significant paperwork to demonstrate a campaign is paying off, check out Hootsuite’s marketing tools.

 Pricing: from $49 per month

-If you struggle to see the forest through the trees, then check out Sprout Social.
-The company prides itself on automating analytics data, then showing you the big picture.
+If you struggle to see the forest through the trees, check out Sprout Social.
+The company prides itself on automating profile analytics data, then showing you the big picture.
 At the same time, dedicated reports help you show ROI and decide what to do next.
-And, unlike some competitors Sprout shows you results for the competition.
-Finally, they generate reports which are specific to paid campaigns, helping you maximize impact and manage to spend.
+Unlike some competitors, Sprout shows you results for the competition.
+They also generate reports specific to paid digital marketing campaigns, helping you maximize impact and manage your spending.

 Pricing: From $89 per month

 For small business owners, Buffer is one of the best social media analytics tools.
 Why?
 Because it’s open-source and was designed with you in mind.
-They help manage to spend by showing you how your engagement breaks down between free/organic traffic and paid-for results.
-You’ll also get complete analytics on your organic posts, and insight into your social media audience.
-This lets you fine-tune your strategy without getting loaded down in excess data.
+They help spend management by showing you how your engagement breaks down between free/organic traffic and paid-for results.
+You’ll also get complete analytics on your organic posts and post performance, and insight into your social media audience.
+This lets you fine-tune your strategy without getting weighed down by excess data.

 Pricing: $5 per month, per social channel

 Similar to other social media analytics tools, Agorapulse carefully tracks engagement with paid and organic posts alike.
-They also look at trends over time, which helps to increase performance and find trouble spots easily.
+Their monitoring tool also looks at trends over time, which helps increase performance and find trouble spots easily.
 Finally, Agorapulse lets you monitor each member of your team to see who is most effective, who meets your service time targets, and more.
 Because of the last feature, Agorapulse is a great option if you have a social media-based customer service team.